ac-rpc/ac-rpc-core/doc/INSTALL.md

  - Rename `inc/example_config.inc.php` to 'inc/config.inc.php`
  - Edit config.inc.php.
 The `DB_*` directives are most important, almost all will require some attention and changes.
 Documentation on each directive is available in the example config file.
- - Make sure you've identified a username/email address in `AUTH_SUPERUSE`!
+ - Make sure you've identified a username/email address in `AUTH_SUPERUSER`!

 ### Get Started
  - Login as the address specified in `AUTH_SUPERUSER`